 Many people were disappointed by Mumei and gave bad reviews for the entire show based on her character being childish.
 In all honesty, this is a 12-year-old child, so that is quite unwarranted and rather perplexing to me.
 How does one expect a 12-year-old to behave in real life?
 I'd imagine that a real kid of this age would be a lot more scared and naive than Mumei ever was.
 She's all badass and sensibility when she's with the rookie kabaneri Ikoma because she feels she has to be.
 As a human, Ikoma was a bit of a wimp, so even as a Kabaneri he needs her protection until he finds his bearings.
 This responsibility of looking after and protecting other people, forces her to act more mature than her years.
 However, when she's in the company of her older brother, she is completely in awe of him, she can be a kid again, and we, as the viewers, observe that he can easily manipulate her.
 She's twelve after all, so she looks up to her older sibling and believes that he's got her best interests at heart.
 That is, in fact, how I would expect a kid to behave around a sibling with a massive age gap.
 I love when an anime show brings out the reality of a situation like this one.
 Most anime like to create farcical child characters that act nothing like their real-world counterparts.
 If you haven't seen this show, and are planning on watching it, bear in mind that Mumei is a kid.
 Please don't act all infuriated with her for behaving like a 12-year-old and therefore having some level of weakness and naivety.

 As for our main villain, they were of course more of an anti-hero that believed strongly in their accomplishments, if you could call it that.
-"Villain" was someone badly in need of some time in a mental institution the more I saw inside the character's reasoning and actions.
+"Villain" was someone badly in need of some time in a mental hospital the more I saw inside the character's reasoning and actions.
 They weren't the actions of a healthy individual.
 While what they did was typically evil, it was certainly through misguided intentions.